What is Spring Cleaning?

 Yes, here are some unique tasks that should be done yearly to help keep your home in tip-top shape.

-- Throughout the home, get carpets cleaned.
-Professional cleaning will not only clean the carpet but also clean the air because they usually take the dirt out of the home with a really long hose.
+• Get carpets cleaned throughout the home.
+A professional cleaning will clean the carpet and the air because they usually take the dirt out of the house with a long hose.

-- In the Kitchen, inspect your fire extinguisher.
-If it looks it is rusted or damaged replace it.
+• In the Kitchen, inspect your fire extinguisher.
+If it looks rusted or damaged, replace it.

-- Do the windows.
-Pull out the screens and clean them with a hose, brush, and some dish soap and water.
+• Do the windows.
+Pull out the screens and clean them with a hose, brush, dish soap, and water.
 Wash the inside and outside of the windows using a squeegee.

-- In the Kitchen, clean the trap and inside of the dishwasher.
-While you should do this every few weeks, do a thorough cleaning at least once a season.
+• In the Kitchen, clean the trap and inside of the dishwasher.
+While you should do this every few weeks, thoroughly clean at least once a season.

-- In the Kitchen, clean the oven.
-I found that cleaning the oven once a season works nicely.
+• In the Kitchen, clean the oven.
+I found that cleaning the stove once a season works nicely.

-- Get your appliances checked by a professional.
-If you have a service agreement for your appliances, call and schedule an annual service checkup for all of them.
+• Get your appliances checked by a professional.
+Call and schedule an annual service checkup if you have a service agreement for your appliances.

 I hope this motivates you to get your chores completed.
 It does take time.
-Remember to break tasks down to a manageable amount of time.
-This will eliminate any anxiety about doing the tasks.
+Remember to break tasks down into manageable amounts of time.
+This will eliminate any anxiety about doing the work.

 What area of your home do you procrastinate the most when it comes to spring cleaning?
 What is it about that task that makes you not want to do it?
 Please leave a comment below.